Visiting the Dolomites for the First Time | Ultimate Guide & Top Tips

 There are 300 sunshine days a year in South Tyrol, so you need to bring your sunscreen, no matter when you visit!

-The Dolomites, as a whole, are a place where people come to be active, so you’ll be fine with causal clothes most of the time.
+The Dolomites, as a whole, are a place where people come to be active, so you’ll be fine with casual clothes most of the time.
 If you’re having a meal at one of the fine dining restaurants or staying at a boutique hotel, pack at least one fancy outfit.

 VISITING THE DOLOMITES